Azure/Vector-Search-AI-Assistant/README.md

 If no errors appear, your new data should now be available in the configured container.

 NOTE: If you want to build a reusable, automated script to deploy your files, take a look at the `scripts/Import-Data.ps1` in the source code of this project.

+## Clean-up

+Delete the resource group to delete all deployed resources.

 ## Resources